BabylonJS/OldDocumentationSite/content/overviews/Standard/Behaviors.md

 ## Introduction

 Babylon.js v3.1 introduced a new component based tools: the behaviors.
 A behavior is a simple class that can be attached to a node where it will provide a specific set of features.
+Features will be triggered by defined events.

 ## General